 The good products

-Entraigues is also its producers, who stand out for the quality of their products as much as by their values !
+Entraigues is also known for its producers, who stand out for the quality their products as much as their values!

 Mas Ribelly

-For animal lovers, this is a farm like no other.
-Already committed to organic farming, Valérie Sévenier - the visionary behind the project - and her husband Ghislain go much further.
+For animal lovers, here's a farm unlike any other.
+First of all, it's in organic farming, but Valérie Sévenier (at the origin of the project) and her husband Ghislain go much further.

-Agroecology, agroforestry and animal welfare are at the heart of their production, which is why their poultry benefits from the fresh air of Vaucluse, as well as100% organic food.
+Agroecology, agroforestry and animal welfare are at the heart of their production, which is why their poultry enjoys the fresh air of Vaucluse, as well as a 100% organic diet.

-At Mas Ribelly, direct sales are encouraged to help reduce their carbon footprint — by eliminating unnecessary packaging and avoiding needless transportation.
+At Mas Ribelly, the direct sale is favored to reduce their carbon footprint, by eliminating unnecessary packaging and unnecessary miles.

 All their products (all organic) are available for direct sale at the farm